 Building a new house for your personal use

-Perhaps you wish to build a new property in the garden for you to move into and then rent out or sell the exiting home.
+Perhaps you wish to build a new property in the garden for you to move into, and then subsequently rent out, or sell, the exiting home.

-Depending on timing part of the gain on the sale of the existing property maybe subject to tax if full PPR is not available.
+Dependant on the timing, part of the gain, on the sale of the existing property, maybe subject to tax if full PPR Relief is not available.

-Also when the new property is sold part of the gain relating to the time the old house was owned would not be covered by PPR so would be taxable.
+Also, when the new property is sold part of the gain, relating to the time the old house was owned, would not be covered by PPR Relief and so would be subject to capital gains tax.
 There are ways to structure this to ensure this problem does not arise.

 Development of the garden

-If you are to be involved in the development and sale of the new property(s) then this could mean that the profits are regarded as trading income not capital which comes with a higher tax cost (possibly 45% compared to 28%).
-Whether this is the case will depend on the facts and structure of the development.
+If you are to be involved in the development and sale of the new property(s) this could mean that the profits are regarded as trading income, and not capital.
+Trading income may be subject to tax at the maximum rate of 45%, compared to Capital, which may be taxed at just 28%.
+The tax treatment will be determined based on the facts and structure of the development.

 Merely entering into an option to sell part of your garden to a developer if planning permission is obtained and then selling the land to the developer should not mean that the proceeds are treated as a trading receipt.

-However, if instead you plan to develop and sell the new property(s) then this will result in the activities falling to be trading rather than capital even if a one off.
-In this case it would be worth considering the structure of this development, e.g. would it be tax efficient to develop in a company rather than personally?
-Again this will depend on the facts.
+However, if instead you plan to develop and sell the new property(s) then this will result in the activities being deemed as trading in nature, rather than capital, even if it is a one off.
+In this case it would be worth considering the structure of this development, e.g. would it be tax efficient to develop the land within a company rather than personally?
+Again, this will depend on the facts and each individuals particular circumstances.

 As with most ‘tax related things’, the devil is in the detail.
 Careful planning and obtaining an early appreciation of the potential tax issues that may arise are vital in order to minimise any potential tax exposure.